trienncg01/CS5001/Documents/UserManual.md

 ## Installation Guide
 To install the application, follow these steps:
-1. Download the installation package from our github.
+1. Download the installation package from our GitHub.
-2. Follow the on-screen instructions to install the application on your device.
-3. Input your chatGPT API key.
-4. Launch the application and grant necessary permissions when prompted.

-## Configuration Settings (TBD)
-Our application offers various configuration settings to customize your experience:
-- Language preferences
-- Voice selection
-- Notification settings
-- Privacy controls
+2. Launch the application.
+3. Start interacting with ALICE by voice or text input.

-## Advanced Features (TBD)
+## Advanced Features
 Explore our advanced features to unlock the full potential of the virtual voice assistant:
 - Integration with third-party services
 - Personalization options for tailored responses